dmringo/abq-summer-lunch/README.md

 PlayABQ is an Android application built as a submission to the [2015-16 UNM/CNM App Contest][App Contest].

 The app provides a filtering interface for finding parks and community centers around the City of Albuquerque.
+You can view [screen shots] of the app in this repo's wiki.

 PlayABQ uses data provided by the City of Albuquerque's [open data sources][CABQ opendata] as well as hand-collected data from the city's website.